Breaking The Chains: Moving Beyond the Colour Black as a Ethnotypical Descripter

 Independent Scholar | Academic Researcher (MRes)

-I am currently writing a book that critically investigates the continued use of the racial label 'Black' for people of African descent - a term I find to be fundamentally nonsensical.
-This work is the culmination of a lifelong inquiry that began in my teenage years.
-Inspired by the socially conscious, African centric perspective of 90s hip-hop artists like X-Clan.
-This is when I first began to seriously question the use of the colour 'black' as an identifier.
-Their focus on our African heritage sparked a more profound personal revelation: a quest to uncover my own African heritage - a legacy that had been obscured and was, until that point, largely unknown to me.
-This dual journey of personal and historical reclamation was later formalized and refined through the academic rigor of my First-Class Bachelor of Arts (BA) dissertation in Psycho-Social studies and my Master of Research (MRes) in Social Anthropology for which I was awarded a Merit.
+Their focus on our African heritage sparked a more profound personal revelation: a quest to uncover my own African heritage, a legacy that had been obscured and was, until that point, largely unknown to me.
+This dual journey of personal and historical reclamation was later formalized and refined through the academic rigor of my Bachelor of Arts (BA) in Psycho-Social Studies and my Master of Research (MRes) in Social Anthropology.

 A System of Deliberate Destruction: The Necropolitics of Cultural Genocide